radiasoft/rsopt/docs/commands.rst

     - ``num_pts``: Sets the number of points that will be evaluated as part of the experimental planning phase before before optimization begins.
 Defaults to 2 * (PARAMETER_DIMENSION + 1) if not set.
+Also supports use of arbitrary numbers of workers ``nworkers`` in ``options``.

+``dlib``: Implements the global_function_search method from dlib [6]_.
+This method is based on using the approximated Lipschitz constant to define an upper bound on the search space that guides the optimization.
+This method is particularly attractive because it requires no hyper parameter choices.
+For a very nice description of the method's operation see here_.
+Supports use of arbitrary numbers of workers ``nworkers`` in ``options``.

 Parameter Scans
 ---------------